PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Demographic signals (age, income, location)

-Your first party data signals from customer lists and remarketing
+Your first-party data signals from customer lists and remarketing

 Timing matters.
 After you add or adjust audience signals, expect 10–14 days before you see significant optimization changes.
 This is why impatient, rapid-fire edits are risky—you may reset the learning phase before the algorithm has enough data points to optimize properly.